 A physiatrist is a physician who specializes in treating the functional problems associated with musculoskeletal or neurological problems.
 Physiatrists work with a team of specialists including physical, occupational and speech therapists to restore a patient’s level of physical fitness and independence in mobility, eating, dressing, hygiene and other activities of daily living.

-As part of UMass Memorial’s comprehensive approach to care, patients with acute or subacute musculoskeletal pain have access to our physiatrists.
+As part of our comprehensive approach to care at UMass Memorial, patients with acute or subacute musculoskeletal pain have access to our physiatrists.
 Our highly trained physiatrists prescribe treatments and exercise-based therapies to help minimize pain and improve one’s quality of life without surgery.

 Physiatry Conditions We Treat in Central Massachusetts

 Some other conditions for which physiatrists may provide non-surgical treatments include:

 - Fractures from weak bones or overuse

 In addition to medications and exercise, physiatrists also prescribe devices to improve patients’ ability to function as fully and independently as possible.
 These include:

 - Adaptive/assistive devices

 - Custom braces, splints and orthotics